ATPod/nc-training/README.md

 3. To start your/new maven module use the following command: mvn archetype:generate -DgroupId=by.training.nc.dev5 -DartifactId=YourPrefix-Module-Name -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false

-To avoid name colision use your itinial prefix for instance the prefix for Ivan Petrov is IP
+To avoid name collision use your initial prefix for instance the prefix for Ivan Petrov is IP

 4. To add you module for version tracking use the command:
   >git add YourPrefix-Module-Name